rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 end
 ```

-Note that Pundit scopes are best for database relations, but don't play well with Arrays.
-See below for bypassing Pundit if you want to return an Array.
+Pundit scopes [don't play well](https://github.com/rmosolgo/graphql-ruby/issues/2008) with `Array`s, so the integration _skips_ scopes on Arrays.
+You can also opt out on a field-by-field basis as described below.

 #### Bypassing scopes